Tarun Chandra

 Tarun Chandra (born 27 April 1983) is an Indian actor based in Kannada Film Industry.
-He made his film debut in the multi-starrer Khushi (2003) and has since then acted in various films, notably being, Geleya (2007), Love Guru (2009) and Gaana Bajaana (2010).
+He made his film debut in the multi-starrer Khushi (2003) and has since then acted in various films, notably being, Geleya (2007), Parichaya (2008), Love Guru (2009) Gaana Bajaana (2010), Hani Hani, Snehitaru, Naanalla, Ondu Kshanadalli, Achchu Mechchu, Seena, Padhe Padhe,Goa & several others.
+He took a break from acting in 2015 to pursue his larger interest in Direction.
+Completed a course in film direction at NEW YORK FILM ACADEMY, LOS ANGELES.
+Since then building script bank, directing short film, working at the backend on the other aspects of Cinema.
+Currently prepping for his directorial debut and a come back in Acting.

 Early life and career

 Taarun was born in Bangalore.
 He graduated with a bachelor of commerce degree from MES College, Bangalore.
 He underwent three months acting course at Kishore Namit Kapoor Acting Institute, before he entered into films.
 He first appeared as one of the lead actors in 2003 released film, Khushi.
 He had also acted in a Telugu film Valliddari Vayasu Padahare which was released in 2006 after a two-year delay.
 After Geleya's successful run, he was approached for Parichaya and by director Prashant for his movie Love Guru, which won a state award for best movie.
 His last film appearance came in the Kannada film Goa.
 In November 2021, he signed the paranormal thriller film, Trin Trin.
 Directed by Anand Mishra, he is to star alongside Diganth.